 Posted on 17 May 2012 16:10

-The half-right answer: They are the animal's internal organs.
+The half-right answer that you will often read is that sweetbreads are the animal's internal organs.

 Yes, they are internal organs, but not just any old internal organs, like the stomach, heart, intestines, etc. They are glands, the thymus and/or the pancreas.
 So, yes, the term 'sweetbreads' is just a bit deceptive, since they are neither sweet nor bread-like.
 But would you eat a thymus?